-- Waste & Recycling Collection Service
+Waste & Recycling Collection Service

 - Dinner Plain Waste Collection Service

 - Waste Management Charge

+- FOGO Service

-Waste charges will continue to be charged according to
+Waste service charges will be charged according to

-- a. the bins or waste services that each ratepayer receives and - b. the overall cost of managing waste, for example developing, monitoring, managing and rehabilitating landfills; operating our transfer stations; and managing public place waste.
+- a. the bins or waste services that each ratepayer receives and - b. the overall cost of managing waste, for example developing, monitoring, managing and rehabilitating landfills and operating our transfer stations.